Implications of gauge freedom for nonrelativistic quantum electrodynamics: Measurements and virtual photons

 We now turn to the topic of subsystem measurements.
-Their description when dealing with virtual processes has been considered via simple models within the weak-coupling regime \cite{compagno_detection_1988,compagno_dressed_1988,compagno_dressed_1990,compagno_bare_1991,compagno_atom-field_1995}, and this topic has recently been taken up when dealing with ultrastrong interactions \cite{settineri_gauge_2019}.
-We focus on a system consisting of a source and/or a detector within a single photonic environment which is either free space or a photonic cavity.
+Their description when dealing with virtual processes within the weak-coupling regime was considered some time ago via simple models \cite{compagno_detection_1988,compagno_dressed_1988,compagno_dressed_1990,compagno_bare_1991,compagno_atom-field_1995}.
+The topic has recently been taken up when dealing with ultrastrong interactions \cite{di_stefano_photodetection_2018,settineri_gauge_2021}.
+We focus on a system consisting of a source and/or a detector within a single photonic environment.
 This situation is distinguished from the case of a source and a detector occupying different environments that are modelled separately, such as a source within a cavity with a detector external to the cavity.
-The outlook for this latter situation is only briefly discussed at the end in Sec.~\ref{excavfs}.
+The outlook for this latter situation is discussed from Sec.~\ref{excavfs} onward.

 The natural starting point for our considerations is Glauber's photodetection theory \cite{glauber_quantum_1963,glauber_quantum_2007}.
 We review aspects of photodetection that are important beyond the standard quantum optics paradigm including how photodetection divergences are related to virtual excitations.
-We review the characterisation of virtual photon effects in the vicinity of an atom or molecule \cite{power_quantum_1983,power_quantum_1983-1,power_quantum_1983-2,power_quantum_1992,power_quantum_1993,power_time_1999-1,power_time_1999,passante_cloud_1985,persico_time_1987,salam_molecular_2008,salam_molecular_2009,stokes_quantum_2016,stokes_vacuum_2018}.
-We determine the relation between subsystem gauge-relativity and locality, and how virtual ground state excitations are related to various electromagnetic energy densities in the vicinity of a detector.
+We consider the gauge relativity of the predicted natural lineshape of spontaneous emission and determine the relation between subsystem gauge relativity, locality and dressing.